Popular Christmas Decorating Ideas 2022

-Christmas is almost upon us, and at RoomSketcher we were feeling in need of a little more joy for December 2021.
+Christmas is almost upon us, and at RoomSketcher we were feeling in need of a little extra joy for December 2022.
 So, we played some classic Christmas music, slipped into cozy pajamas, and put together a list of Christmas decorating ideas to help you prepare your home this Christmas.

 How to Decorate Your Home for Christmas

 Christmas decorating style should invoke the magic of the season.
 Consider rich colors, soft and cozy textures, and creative ideas that radiate joy and excitement.
 Here are some of our top picks: